 Our ECI tackles the disenfranchisement of EU mobile citizens who aim to exercise their political rights to vote in their country of residence or their country of origin.
-Freedom of movement and freedom of residence in another Member State is protected by directive 2004/38 by the European Commission.
+This article takes a closer look at recent demographic changes in EU mobile citizens (EUMCs).
+Freedom of movement and freedom of residence in another Member State is protected by directive 2004/38 of the European Commission.
 At the same time, the EU promotes and sustains this principle by setting up programs such as the Erasmus program, the European volunteer service, and the European solidarity corps.
 These initiatives are just some of the factors why there is an increased rate of cross-border mobility.
 Therefore, the ECI is not only fighting for European political rights, but it is also enhancing the democratic principle that European citizens should have the opportunity to express themselves politically wherever they reside and pay taxes.
 The more the number grows, the more the outcome of this underrepresentation will result in a democratic disaster.
 Demographically, the gap is already quite big.

-To verify this, we have consulted the database of EUROSTAT where researchers differentiate between nationals, EU Mobile Citizens (EUMC), and Third-Country Nationals.
-Here we aggregated the results of each year and divided the number of these EU mobile citizens (EUMC)’s by the number of the total population.
+To verify this, we have consulted the database of EUROSTAT where researchers differentiate between nationals, EU Mobile Citizens (EUMCs), and Third-Country Nationals.
+Here, we have aggregated the results of each year and divided the number of these EUMCs by the number of the total population.

-Cyprus and Luxembourg have both the highest percentage of EUMC’s, with 13,45% for the former and 43,8% for the latter.
-On the other side of the spectrum, there are countries such as Bulgaria with 0,08% and Poland with 0,2% of MEUC’s.
-Large countries such as France, Italy, Spain and Germany have also interesting numbers.
-France 2,39% Germany 5,28% France, 4,19%, Italy 2,62 % and UK 5,52%.
-In concrete numbers, Germany has over 4,4 million MEUC’s France, UK, 3,7 million.
-1,6 million, Spain 2,0 million and Italy 1,6 million as shown in figure 4.
-The number of citizens abroad as of 2019 also show some interesting results, Romanians, Lithuanians and Croatians have the percentage of their total population living abroad.
-Whereas U.K., France and Germany have the percentage lowest of EUMCs, as shown in in figure 5.
+Cyprus and Luxembourg have both the highest percentage of EUMCs, with 13,45% for the former and 43,8% for the latter.
+On the other side of the spectrum, there are countries such as Bulgaria with 0,08% and Poland with 0,2% of EUMCs.
+Large countries such as France, Italy, Spain and Germany also have interesting numbers.
+France 2,39%, Germany 5,28%, France 4,19%, Italy 2,62 %, and the UK 5,52%.
+The number of citizens abroad as of 2019 also shows some interesting results, Romanians, Lithuanians and Croatians have the lowest percentage of their total population living abroad.
+Whereas the UK, France and Germany have the lowest percentage of EUMCs, as shown in figure 5.

-Figure 3 : Number of EUMC residing in another EU country.
+Figure 3: Number of EUMCs residing in another EU country

-When these numbers are compared to other third-country nationals, one can also observe an interesting result.
-This group is larger than the EUMC’s with over 23,4 million citizens.
-However, here the North-South division is equally divided with over approximately 11 million each, the West Central division is not equally divided.
+When these numbers are compared to other third-country nationals, one can also observe an intriguing result.
+This group is larger than the EUMCs with over 23,4 million citizens.
+However, here the North-South division is equally divided with over approximately 11 million each, the West-Central division is not equally divided.
 Western Europe has over 21,3 million Non-European citizens within its borders and Eastern Europe has over 2,1 million.
 The average growth rate in percentage across ten years is 1,89%.

-In conclusion, as more EU citizens will travel and work abroad and make use of the Erasmus program, European volunteer service, and European solidarity corps, the number of EUMC’s will only increase and it will increase more rapidly than the total European population.
-As shown in numbers, there is still a clear As EUMC’s lack any political representation in their tax paying residence, their political rights continue to be ignored.
+In conclusion, as more EU citizens will travel and work abroad and make use of the Erasmus program, European volunteer service, and European solidarity corps, the number of EUMCs will only increase and it will increase more rapidly than the total European population.
+As EUMCs lack any political representation in their tax paying residence, their political rights continue to be ignored.
 Therefore expanding their political rights is the only logical step forward.

 - EUROSTAT.
 (2020, 02 24).
 Database. retrieved from Eurostat: your key to European statistics, migr_pop1ctz: https://ec.europa.eu/eurostat/data/database